-Artists who wish to pursue a living in as a fine artist or in a related profession will find this bit of information to be helpful.
+Artists who wish to pursue a career as a fine artist or in a related profession will find this bit of information to be helpful.

 Fine Artist Job Description

 Fine Artists, or sometimes referred to as Studio Artists, create original works of art either for sale or exhibition.
 This field includes artists who create their art using a variety of methods such as drawing, painting, printmaking or sculpture.
 Fine artists may be commissioned to produce a piece of work for a client or they can create their own pieces which they then sell directly to the public or rely on galleries and art dealers to help them find buyers for their work.
 Their art creations may be displayed in places such as museums, commercial or non-profit art galleries, outdoors, corporate collections, or private homes.

 While most fine artists are self-employed, some find employment working for museums and galleries, educational and art institutions (as instructors) or work in private studios on special commissions.

 List of Related Fine Artist Positions